Grand-Mere’s Friday Night Chicken is truth in advertising here, people.

 At least, I think so.
 We’re a house a bit divided with this dish.
 I adored it; my husband ate it but wasn’t wowed by it.

 You know why?
-You gotta like prunes to appreciate Grand-Mere’s Friday Night Chicken.
+You gotta like prunes to appreciate this meal.

 My inner grandma (or grand-mère) is totally gonna come out here — and not just because I’m asleep by 9:30 every night.
 I love prunes.
-I adore them in babka at Easter and in pierogies at Christmas.
-I even love munching on them as a snack.
+They’re delicious baked in babka at Easter and tucked into pierogies at Christmas.
+I even love munching on prunes as a snack.

 Prunes are nature’s candy.
 An underrated pleasure.
 Their unique sweetness and texture is front and center in this recipe.

 If you’re used to cooked prunes in your food, then I’m pretty sure you’ll devour this dish.
-If you’re a less adventurous eater, you may want to sideline Grand-Mere’s Friday Night Chicken until you’re ready for something new.
+Less adventurous eaters may want to sideline Grand-Mere’s Friday Night Chicken until you’re ready for something new.

 If you want to try the original version of Grand-Mere’s Friday Night Chicken, then please pick up a copy of The Gown (which you should anyway, because it’s fantastic).